 - gsl - fftw (compiled with floating-point enabled, and -enable-shared) - openmp - A C-compiler with compatibility with the -fopenmp flag.
-Note: it seems that on OSX, if using gcc, you will need v4.9.4+.

 As it turns out, though these are fairly common libraries, getting them installed in a way that 21cmFAST understands on various operating systems can be slightly non-trivial.